SIUE-ITS/cluster-docs/docs/user_guides/account-and-project-setup.md

 #### Projects:

-- All SIUE faculty & staff members can have at least one project
+- All SIUE faculty & staff members can have and require at least one project for access to resources
 - Each project has a description, field of research, grants, publications, and allocations to resources

 ### Setup overview